 Past exam papers are extremely useful to learn the types of questions you’re likely to get in your exam.
 This implies not only topics but also question formats (multi-choice, structured, short answer questions, etc.).

 It is much easier to get ready for your assessment when you know what to expect.
-So try to answer as many past papers as possible to train your recall.
-Ask your teacher or tutor to give you more exam questions to practice.
+So, try to answer as many past papers as possible to train your recall.
+Ask your Biology tutor or teacher to give you more exam questions to practice.

-Practicing with papers has one more positive effect since it can improve your understanding of concepts.
+Practising with papers has one more positive effect – it can improve your understanding of concepts.
 When you’re done answering a paper, consult your textbook to see what you got right and wrong.
-Use the mark scheme to see where you lost valuable points, so you make sure you don’t miss out in the final exam.
+Then use the mark scheme to find out if you lost valuable points and where.

 Take notes of the things you got wrong.
 Before attempting to solve another paper, go over your mistakes.
-After a while, you’ll notice that you get fewer and fewer wrong.
+After a while, you’ll notice that you get fewer and fewer wrong answers.
+This is how you can study IGCSE Biology with the most efficiency.

 Study Together with a Friend

 Working on past papers with a study buddy is more beneficial than doing it all alone.
 You can switch your works and mark each other’s answers.
 We tend to notice other people’s mistakes better than our own.
-Hence, a friend is able to easier point out your weak areas more easily.
+Hence, a friend is able to more easily point out your weak areas.
 You, in turn, can do the same for them.

 Apart from that, you may try to give an oral presentation to each other focusing on the things you and they struggle with.
 This way, you can have a listener for the concepts you’re confident in.
 Simultaneously, you will be able to get a different perspective on the things you’re unsure about.

-Don’t hessite to get help when you need it.
+Don’t hesitate to get help when you need it.
 If something is not clear to you, your teacher should be able to explain.
-So don’t be afraid to raise your hand whenever you have questions.
-It is better to wrestle with a subject you don’t really understand while your teacher is teaching it to you.
+Therefore, don’t be afraid to raise your hand whenever you have questions.
+It is better to wrestle with a matter you don’t really understand while your teacher is teaching it to you.
 Take ownership of your learning!

-However, if you have moved on without truly understanding a topic or now that you have come to revise it and feel truly lost, it may be time to call in the professionals.
+However, if you have moved on without truly understanding a topic and now, during your revision, you feel truly lost, it may be time to call in the professionals.

-Unfortunately, your biology teacher won’t have much time to walk you through every topic or concept that eludes you.
+Sometimes your Biology teacher might nothave much time to walk you through every topic or concept that eludes you.
 Luckily you have other options to try.
 Have you ever considered getting a Biology tutor?
 The best thing about hiring a tutor is that they can offer an individual approach to your needs.
 From explaining the trickiest concepts to checking your answers for past papers and even setting mock exams, there is so much a tutor can do to improve your biology knowledge.

 Helping you ace your IGCSE Biology exam is what our mission is.
 At TutorsPlus, we are proud to have experienced and attentive tutors who led many high schoolers to success.
 Contact us at 022 731 8148 or info@tutorsplus.com and dramatically improve your academic results.